-If this venue sounds like a worthy option, you’ll be happy to know that it costs as much as the permit fee.
+If this venue sounds like a worthy option, you’ll be happy to know that it can cost as little as the permit fee.
 For a beach wedding, keep in mind:

 The temperature typically drops at night.
-Be sure to have plenty of warm jackets, blankets, and bonfire supplies to keep your guests warm throughout the night.
+Be sure to have plenty of warm jackets, blankets, and bonfire supplies (if permitted) to keep your guests warm throughout the night.

 Beaches are (typically) public property.
 If you want some privacy, try to find a place off the beaten path or away from the main areas.

 Consider the bathroom situation.
-Public beach bathrooms aren’t always in the best condition.
+Public beach bathrooms can be crowded or have limited hours.
 If you want to provide guests more privacy, you can rent portable bathrooms for your wedding party.
 Be sure to check with the local municipality about these features, as this might require a permit.

 Utilizing a neighborhood place of worship for your wedding ceremony (and possibly the reception as well), can provide a low-cost or completely free alternative.
 Plus, the walls and decorations already offer a grandiose atmosphere, placing a sense of importance on the day.